 I sincerely hope you've enjoyed today's donut recipe as much as I've enjoyed bringing it to you!

 What I love about the induction cooktop method of frying is that the oil temperature stays constant, no matter how many batches of Mashed Sweet Potato Donuts, French fries, or fritters you're making.

-The induction cooktop also portable, so as long as you have an outlet to plug into, you’re good to go.
+The induction cooktop is also portable, so as long as you have an outlet to plug into, you're good to go.
 One thing you will need to be aware of is that not all cookware is induction cooktop compatible.
-In order for cookware to be induction cooktop compatible, it must be made of magnetic based metal, such as cast iron or magnetic stainless steel.
+In order for cookware to be induction cooktop compatible, it must be made of magnetic-based metal, such as cast iron or magnetic stainless steel.

 Once you have the proper cookware for induction cooktop cooking (which you may already have in your cabinets), you're ready to fry up these incredibly delicious Mashed Sweet Potato Donuts in a matter of minutes.